geopython/GeoHealthCheck/docs/plugins.rst

 Plugins available to a GHC installation are configured via `site_admin.py`.

-- **GHC_PLUGINS**: list of Plugin classes or modules available on installation
+- **GHC_PLUGINS**: `list` of Plugin classes and/or modules available on installation

 Plugin API Docs
 ---------------

 For GHC extension via Plugins the following classes apply.

-Most Plugins have `@Parameter` decorators.
-These are variables that should be filled in by the user unless a fixed `value` applies.
+Most Plugins have `PARAM_DEFS` parameter definitions.
+These are variables that should be filled in by the user in the GUI unless a fixed `value` applies.

 Plugins - Base Classes
 ......................